 The Pieridae, or the whites and sulphurs, do not resemble their name.
-This butterfly family consists of butterflies with a wide variety of colours and some species have a striking wing marking.
-Although mainly yellow, white and orange occur, you also see red and black.
-The wingspan is usually around 50 mm and all legs have forked claws.
+This butterfly family consists of butterflies with various colours, and some species have a striking wing marking.
+Although mainly yellow, white, and orange occur, you also see red and black.
+The wingspan is usually around 50 mm, and all legs have forked claws.
 Males and females often differ in appearance.
 In terms of protection against certain enemies, the whites have a special technique.
-Although birds see them, they are careful to eat them.
+Although birds see them, they are careful not to eat them.
 The whites absorbed toxins from the host plant when the caterpillar ate it.
 In the case of the Large and Small White, these are mustard oils from the cruciferous vegetables.
-The birds are therefore careful to eat them and should that happen they quickly spit them out.
-The Brimstone, which does not have these toxins, enjoys the fact that it looks a bit like a white and is, therefore, left alone during the flying period that corresponds to that of the whites.
+The birds are therefore careful to eat them; should that happen, they quickly spit them out.
+The Brimstone, which does not have these toxins, enjoys that it looks a bit like a white and is left alone during the flying period that corresponds to the whites.

 Subfamily: Coliadinae